Halloween is the most visually imaginative holiday of the year, and Pinterest is one of the most visual social media platforms out there.

 The takeaway?
 Whether you decide to hold a photo contest on your blog or elsewhere, tying it into your Pinterest platform can give you more reach and offer a different kind of value to your fans.

-How to set up a Halloween contest on Pinterest
+How to Create a Halloween Contest or Giveaway on Pinterest

 An imaginative approach to creating Halloween-themed boards on Pinterest can give your brand more marketing firepower.
 Backing it up with a contest will take your Halloween marketing strategy to the next level.